harshithvh/The-Uber-way/README.md

 As it turns out, there’s a great deal of data being collected, produced, and visualized behind the scenes — all working to create a more efficient company and impact transportation as a whole.

 we are going to learn how Uber saves your time in reaching your destination.

+# How Uber determines Optimal Position of Cabs

+---

+# #1 Data Collection

+---

+Every time someone books a ride from Uber's application, Uber saves their location with a timestamp.
+Uber has been collecting this data since they begin its operations.
+Uber uses this data to determine the optimal position of cabs.